Alcoholism is far more common in our society than anyone can account for.

 Beyond these physical or mental health risks, frequent heavy drinking also is linked with personal problems, including losing a driver’s license or having relationship troubles.

-if you think you need help keep these detox notes in mind!
+If you think you need help keep these detox notes in mind.
+Alcohol detox can be split up into four categories: (referenced from MedMD)

 Minor alcohol withdrawal symptoms often appear 6 to 12 hours after a person stops drinking.
 Sometimes a person will still experience a measurable blood alcohol level when symptoms start.
 These symptoms include: